-- (1) All road links, bridges and intersections affected by the development are operating at or above the base LOS standard.
+- (1) All road links, bridges, and intersections affected by the development are operating at or above the base-gualitative LOS standardtarget.
 Procedures for analyzing the potential traffic impacts on roadways and the ability of the roadway segments to accommodate the traffic impact and the anticipated traffic volumes are adopted in Article 5 of the Land Development Regulations, including the specification of impact criteria.
-In all cases, adopted roadway LOS standards throughout the County shall be maintained; or - (2) If one or more link, bridge and/or intersection affected by the development is operating below the base LOS standard, one of the following conditions applies: - (a) The improvements needed to provide the base LOS are under construction; or - (b) The improvements needed to provide the base LOS are the subject of a binding, fully executed contract for construction; or - (c) The improvements needed to provide the base LOS are programmed to start construction no later than the third year of either the FDOT's Five-Year Work Program or Martin County's Capital Improvements Plan, and to complete construction by the fifth year; or - (d) The improvements needed to provide the base LOS are guaranteed in an enforceable development agreement.
-Such agreement may include development agreements pursuant to Florida Statutes section 163.3220 or an agreement or development order issued pursuant to Florida Statutes chapter 380, provided that road improvements required by a Development of

-Regional Impact (DRI) development order shall not be considered for concurrency for property outside the boundaries of the DRI unless either provisions of Policy 5.2A.7.(2)(a) or (b) above are satisfied; or

-- (e) There is an approved Traffic Congestion Mitigation Plan that will enable the road and bridge system within the affected traffic area or roadways and bridges outside the affected area to meet the LOS standards in this policy.
+In all cases, adopted roadway gualitative LOS standards targets throughout the County shall be maintained; or - (2) The site plan falls within a designated Transportation Concurrency Exception Area; or - (3) If one or more link, bridge, and/or intersection affected by the development is operating below the base LOS standard, one of the following conditions applies: - (a) The improvements needed to provide meet the base qualitative LOS target are is under construction; or

+- (b) The improvements needed to provide meet the base qualitative LOS target areis the subject of a binding, fully executed contract for construction; or - (c) The improvements needed to provide meet the base gualitative LOS target are is programmed to start construction no later than the third year of either the FDOT's Five-Year Work Program or Martin County's Capital Improvements Plan, and to complete construction by the fifth year; or - (d) The improvements needed to provide-meet the base-qualitative LOS target areis guaranteed in an enforceable development agreement.
+Such agreement may include development agreements pursuant to Florida Statutes section 163.3220 or an agreement or development order issued pursuant to Florida Statutes chapter 380, provided that road improvements required by a Development of Regional Impact (DRI) development order shall not be considered for concurrency for property outside the boundaries of the DRI unless either provisions of Policy 5.32A.7.(23)(a) or (b) above are satisfied; - (e) The improvement needed to meet the qualitative LOS target is the subject of an agreement to pay for or construct its proportionate share of the improvements in a manner consistent Florida Statutes section 163.3180(5)(h)(1), provided the proportionate-share contribution or construction is sufficient to accomplish one or more mobility improvements that will benefit a regionally significant transportation facility as set forth in the Land Development Regulations; or - (ef) There is an approved Traffic Congestion Mitigation Plan that will enable the road and bridge system within the affected traffic area or roadways and bridges outside the affected area to meet the qualitative LOS standards target in this policy.
 Procedures for analyzing potential traffic impacts on roadways and the ability of roadway segments to accommodate both the traffic impact and anticipated traffic volumes are in Article 5 of the Land Development Regulations, including the specification of impact criteria.
-In all cases, adopted road LOS standards throughout the County will be maintained; or - (f) The project has de minimis traffic impacts (defined as an impact that would not affect more than 1 percent of the maximum volume of the affected transportation facility at the adopted level of service).
+In all cases, adopted roadway qualitative LOS standards target throughout the County will be maintained; or - (fg) The project has de minimis traffic impacts (defined as an impact that would not affect more than one (1) percent of the maximum generalized service volume of the affected transportation facility at the adopted qualitative level of service target).
 No impact will be de minimis if the sum of the existing roadway volumes and the projected volumes from the approved projects would exceed 110 percent of the maximum volume at the adopted level of service of the affected transportation facility.
 However, the impact of a single-family home on an existing lot will constitute a de minimis impact on all roadways, regardless of the level of deficiency of the roadway.
 Further, no impact will be de minimis if it would exceed the adopted level of service of any affected designated hurricane evacuation route.